-U.K. Will Allow Huawei To Help Build Part Of Its 5G Network, Despite U.S. Pressure
+U.K. Will Allow Huawei To Build Part Of Its 5G Network, Despite U.S. Pressure

 The U.K. government says it will allow telecom giant Huawei a "limited role" in building its new 5G data network, despite U.S. pressure to cut the Chinese company out of development plans.
 The U.S. considers Huawei a security risk and has long cited its ties to China's Communist Party and possible links to the military.

 The U.K. says it will prevent Huawei's equipment from being used in "sensitive 'core' parts of 5G" and other high-speed networks.
-It will also cap the involvement of Huawei and other "high risk" vendors at 35 percent of non-sensitive parts of Britain's network.
+It will also cap the involvement of Huawei and other "high risk" vendors at 35 percent of nonsensitive parts of Britain's network.

-The U.K.'s National Cyber Security Centre, which conducted a security and technical analysis for the government's 5G supply chain review, says it considers Huawei a high risk vendor – but rather than banning the company from its important new network, the center is asking British companies "to use Huawei in a limited way so we can collectively manage the risk."
+The U.K.'s National Cyber Security Centre, which conducted a security and technical analysis for the government's 5G supply chain review, says it considers Huawei a high-risk vendor – but rather than banning the company from its important new network, the center is asking British companies "to use Huawei in a limited way so we can collectively manage the risk."

 The NCSC also warns that other countries should not include Huawei in their 5G network plans unless they have "a really robust regulatory system."